 Songkran is the Thai New Year, a real mix of quiet prayer and water throwing mayhem.
-We tend to mix it up - a bit of quiet at the temple, a bit of water... on April 13th 2007 (apart from the water fights) we went to a turtle release ceremony at Mai Khao beach.
+We tend to mix it up - a bit of quiet at the temple, a bit of water... in 2007 (as well as the water fights) we went to a turtle release ceremony at Mai Khao beach.
 The next year we drove around taking photos.
-In 2009 we reckoned both our kids were were ready for a ride in the back of a pick up truck around Patong, throwing water at anything that moved - that's fun! n 2010 I was too busy throwing water and drinking beer to take photos!
-In 2011 I was not in Phuket, but took lots of photos in my wife's home town, Chumphon (about 400km north of here).
-Last couple of years simply drinking beer and throwing water with some friends in Phuket!
+In 2009 we reckoned both our kids were were ready for a ride in the back of a pick up truck around Patong, throwing water at anything that moved - that's fun!
+In 2010 I was too busy throwing water and drinking beer to take photos!
+In 2011 I was not in Phuket, but took lots of photos in my wife's home town, Chumphon (about 400km north of Phuket).
+Last few years simply drinking beer and throwing water with some friends in Phuket!

 • Songkran 2011 Photos in Chumphon